jmmadson/Pandas_Challenge/README.md

 ## Analysis Summary
 After we replaced the math and reading scores for the ninth graders at Thomas High School, we saw very little change in the results of our analysis.
-The things that changed were that the average reading and math score went down slightly, as did the percentage passing for math, reading and overall for both the school and the school and at the district level.
+The things that changed were that the average reading and math score went down slightly, as did the percentage passing for math, reading and overall for both the school and the district.

 While there were changes, the results having moved so little by removing the altered scores, means that the school district can continue forward with decisions based on the data provided.
-Those results showed that
+Those results showed the following trends:
 * Charter schools performed higher in reading, math and overall percentage of passing students than district schools
 * Small and Medium sized schools also performed higher than the larger schools in all areas
 * Spending more per student did not correlate to higher test results.
 In fact the schools with the smallest per capita spending performed the highest.